pun1sh3rx0/rtv33/Case06/README.md

 Were there connections made to external domains or IPs?
 What Command & Control (C2) IP was used?
 How did the malware communicate (protocol, port, method)?

+🔍 EDR (Endpoint Detection and Response)

+Is there an active EDR solution on the machine (e.g., Microsoft Defender for Endpoint, SentinelOne, etc.)?
+Was there an attempt to bypass or disable the EDR?
+Did the EDR block any malicious actions or not?